Learning 3D-Gaussian Simulators from RGB Videos: Experiments

-To evaluate \SplatSim's robustness in learning dynamics from videos, we introduce three challenging datasets: rigid body, elastic, and cloth.

-The {rigid body dataset} consists of 1,000 simulated trajectories involving six rigid objects (turtle, sonny school bus, squirrel, basket, lacing sheep, and turboprop airplane) from the GSO dataset \cite{downs2022gso}.
-Each trajectory spans 32 frames at 12 FPS, providing controlled dynamics characteristic of rigid body motion.
-The {elastic dataset}, aimed at capturing plastic deformable object dynamics, includes six objects (dragon, duck, kawaii demon, pig, spot, and worm) simulated using the Genesis MPM elastoplastic simulator \cite{Genesis}.
+\paragraph{Datasets.} To evaluate \SplatSim's robustness in learning dynamics from videos, we introduce three challenging datasets: rigid body, elastic, and cloth.
+The {rigid body dataset} consists of $1{,}000$ simulated trajectories from the MOVI dataset, involving six rigid objects (turtle, sonny school bus, squirrel, basket, lacing sheep, and turboprop airplane) from the GSO dataset \citep{downs2022gso}.
+Each trajectory spans $32$ frames at $12$\,FPS, providing controlled dynamics characteristic of rigid body motion.
+The {elastic dataset}, aimed at capturing plastic deformable object dynamics, includes six objects (dragon, duck, kawaii demon, pig, spot, and worm) simulated using the Genesis MPM elastoplastic simulator \citep{Genesis}.
 Each object undergoes deformation upon collision with a circular gray ground, offering scenarios of complex elastic behavior.
 The {cloth dataset} includes the same set of objects as the elastic dataset.
-Here, the cloth is fixed at four corners, posing the challenge to infer implicit constraints and modeling dynamic cloth-like deformations.

-Both elastic and cloth datasets include 200 trajectories per object, simulated with a 0.001 time step and 20 substeps.
-Each two second sequence is recorded at 42 FPS resulting in 84 frames per trajectory and less than 6 minutes of footage per object.
+Here, the cloth is fixed at four corners, posing the challenge to infer implicit constraints and model dynamic cloth-like deformations.
+Both elastic and cloth datasets include $200$ trajectories per object, simulated with a $0.001$ time step and $20$ substeps.
+Each two second sequence is recorded at $42$\,FPS resulting in $84$ frames per trajectory and less than $6$ minutes of footage per object.